tsvetelintsonev/dotnet-logger/README.md

 One possibly useful functionality extension would be to add an option for custom log statement enrichers.
 Another interesting functionality might be choosing between log statement output formats.
 This could be done by extending the `Logger` to support adding a collection of `ILogStatementRenderer` e.g. `JsonLogStatementRenderer` etc.

-All these functionalities would eventually cause the `Logger` constructor to grow a lot and become a so called `fat controller`.
+All these and any other future functionalities would eventually cause the `Logger` constructor to grow a lot and become a so called `fat controller`.
 One way this could be avoided is to introduce a fluent `Builder` for the `Logger`.

 # Note
 A `FuturePerspectives` project has been added containing many of the ideas for the future functionalities.